 Foodservice now has the opportunity to work with suppliers throughout the entire value chain to create new and exciting plant-based dishes.
 Canada’s protein industries supercluster is driving crop optimization research for ingredients like pea protein and legumes.
 Incorporating some of these exciting alternative proteins in your dishes can draw consumers and directly support Canadian farmers.

 This isn’t a new idea: IKEA North America is looking to make headlines in 2019 by offering a new and innovative plant-based entrée at their 50 U.S. and 14 Canadian cafés.
 IKEA issued a Request for Proposals to find a plant-based manufacturer partner to develop the entrée, and will work with them to bring it to market.
 Other restaurants and foodservice operators can take advantage of the consulting offered by plant-based food companies to partner together and create awesome plant-based dishes.

 The evidence is hard to ignore: consumers are shifting towards plant-based protein.
 But the massive rise in consumer interest in plant-based food has not been met with a corresponding growth in plant-based product and recipe innovation from food providers.
 Restaurants and foodservice operators that do plant-based the right way can cash in on this unsatisfied demand and reap massive rewards.

-The Good Food Institute will be at the show as part of the panel ‘Sustainability in Your Operations: How Less Can Be More’ at the RC Show – Canada’s largest foodservice & hospitality event.
+The Good Food Institute was part of the RC Show 19 panel ‘Sustainability in Your Operations: How Less Can Be More’ – thanks to everyone who attended!